Best Size Shed For a Home Gym: Dimensions For Different Goals

 How high should your home gym ceiling be?

 7’ high ceilings are good, 8’ is better.
 Also, sheds usually have A-frame roofs.
 So make sure what the quoted ceiling height is referring to.
-Is it just the highest peak of the roof or the bottom?
+Is it just the highest peak of the roof or the bottom of the A?

 Matt